Prjoel/Chapp/README.md

 # Chapp
 ## Chatting application.

+Chapp is a minimalist messaging application.
+Some of its features are:
+- A Public Channel where all connected user can send and read messages.
+- Private messaging.
+- Emojis support.
+- Authentication layer.
+- Basic CRUD operations for user's information.
+- Not persistent messages between sessions.

-Chapp is a minimalist messaging application that consist of the following technologies for the backend:
+It consist of the following technologies for the backend:
-- Socket.IO
+- Socket.IO\n
  Useful framework that allows us to transmit data in real time without the need of the common request/response flow of AJAX API.
-- Sequelize
+- Sequelize\n
  ORM for communicating with our Postgres database.
-- Express.js
+- Express.js\n
  Nodejs framework for building Javascript APIs.
-- Passport.js
+- Passport.js\n
  For local authentication.

 And for the frontend we used the following libraries: